Microsoft-tele/NewUserPredict/README.md

 # newUserPredict

 # Notice: I decide to divide the dataset into two parts.
-One contains udmap, another is not including udmap
+One contains udmap, another dose not contain udmap

 ## 1. udmap analyse